top of page

 Keep grass no taller than 4 inches including using a weed eater to cut grass to prevent mice, rats, snakes and wildlife animals from harboring or being attracted to your property.

-Even piled up grass after a yard got out of control or excessive leaves on the ground will create issues so rake the piled up grass and dispose of it.
+Piled up grass after a yard finally got cut and excessive leaves on the ground will create issues.
+Rake the piled up grass and dispose of it to reduce issues with pest.

-Keep all shrubs and tree limbs cut at least 3 feet from touching a structure and maintain control of overgrown vegetation as insects and wildlife animals will use these items next to a structure as a bridge to access inside causing issues.
+Keep all shrubs and tree limbs cut at least 3 feet from touching a structure to reduce wildlife animals from using a tree limb or tall vegetation as a bridge onto the structure.

 Overgrown Grass.jpg